Callimachus: Callimacheanism

 Although Callimachus attempted to differentiate himself from other poets, his aesthetic philosophy is sometimes subsumed under the term of Alexandrianism, describing the entirety of Greek literature written in Alexandria during the 3rd century BC.
 In spite of their differences, his work shares many characteristics with that of his contemporaries including the didactic poet Aratus, the epicist Apollonius of Rhodes, and the pastoral poet Theocritus.
 They all interacted with earlier Greek literature, especially the poems of Homer and Hesiod.
 Drawing on the Library of Alexandria, they all displayed an interest in intellectual pursuits, and they all attempted to revive neglected forms of poetry.

+Callimachus used both direct and indirect characterization in his works.
+The use of comparisons and similes is rather sparse.
+The use of intertextuality is observed in Hymn 6, where descriptions of other characters are offered in order to provide contrast to the characterization of the main character.
+Frequent allusions to the Odyssey and the Iliad appear, for example reference to Antilochus in Hymn 6.
+Some Homeric influences can be seen through the use of Homeric hapaxes, such as katōmadian.

 Reception

 Ancient

 Callimachus and his aesthetic philosophy became an important point of reference for Roman poets of the late Republic and the early Empire.
 Catullus, Horace, Vergil, Propertius, and Ovid saw his poetry as one of their "principal model[s]".
 Due to the complexity of his poetic production, Roman authors did not attempt to reproduce Callimachus's poems but creatively reused them in their own work.
 Vergil, in his Aeneid, an epic about the wanderings of Aeneas, repeatedly alludes to Callimachus when contemplating the nature of his own poetry.
 Having followed Callimachus's example by rejecting traditional epic poetics in his 6th Eclogue, Vergil labels his Aeneid as a "better work" (maius opus).
 Vergil's formulation leaves open whether he sought to write an epic with the refinement called for by Callimachus or whether he had turned his back on Callimacheanism as his career progressed.

 Having referred to himself as a "Roman Callimachus" (Romanus Callimachus), the elegist Propertius follows the example of Callimachus's Aetia by introducing obscure mythological material and numerous recondite details into his erotic history of Rome.
 At the same time, he challenges Callimachean learnedness by depicting lowbrow details of contemporary nightlife such as strippers and dwarfs kept for entertainment purposes.
 Ovid described Callimachus as "lacking in genius but strong in art" (Quamvis ingenio non valet, arte valet).
 His statement, though seemingly a criticism of the poet, pays homage to Callimachus's belief that technical skill and erudition were the most important attributes of a poet.